ShangwenC/csc208/Chapter0/intro.md

 If 1 = FALSE, then 2 and 3 must not be both TRUE.
 Then, 2 must be FALSE, because 3 is always TRUE.
 However, if 2 is FALSE then 1 must be TRUE, and we have assumed 1 is FALSE.

-Essentially, this section covers the types of mathematical statements, and explains that the higher level math you go, the less numbers and more words you find in your problems.
+<ins>Essentially, this section covers the types of mathematical statements, and explains that the higher level math you go, the less numbers and more words you find in your problems.</ins>

 **Next presentation: ___**